simonbengtsson/jsPDF-AutoTable/README.md

 - `avoidTableSplit` This option defines the behavior of the table when it will span more than one page.
 If set to 'true' it will start on a new page if not enough room exists to fit the entire table on the current page.
 - `avoidRowSplit` This option defines the behavior of a row when it will span more than one page (using the linebreak overflow method).
 If set to 'true' it will start on a new page if not enough room exists to fit the entire row on the current page.
 - `tableWidth` This option defines the fixed width of the table if set to a number.
 If set to 'auto' it will be 100% of width of the page and if set to 'wrap' it will only be as wide as its content is.
-- `showHead` If set to `firstPage` a header is only drawn on the first page.
+- `showHeader` If set to `firstPage` a header is only drawn on the first page.
-- `showFoot` If set to `firstPage` a footer is only drawn on the first page.
+- `showFooter` If set to `firstPage` a footer is only drawn on the first page.
 - `tableLineWidth` The thickness of the table line/border (0 means no line)
 - `tableLineColor`, The table line/border color
 - `tableId` Table id that can be set to differntiate between tables in the default option functions.
 Not used by the plugin itself.